metabase/metabase/docs/configuring-metabase/environment-variables.md

 - Created at least 2 SQL questions
 - Created at least 1 dashboard

-If you're whitelabeling Metabase, these survey emails will only be sent to admins for that instance.
+If you're whitelabeling Metabase, these survey emails will only be sent to admins for that instance who meet that criteria.

 If you don't want Metabase to send these emails, set `MB_NO_SURVEYS=true`.